logicmystery/ReCOD/README.md

 # Folder Structure

-    there are 3 folders
+    there are 2 folders

-    1) recodApp for basic app
-    2) recodeNodeApi is a nodejs based api
+    1) recodeNodeApi is a nodejs based api
-    3) recodePHPadmin is a php(5.6) based admin panel
+    2) recodePHPadmin is a php(5.6) based admin panel

 database used mysql